CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: CEV Framework

+Tier-1.5 institutions have to provide transaction information to tier-1 ones for bookkeeping because tier-1 institutions operate the ledgers.
+Once tier-1 institution records the transaction in the ledger, the transaction becomes valid.
+However, tier-1.5 institutions will refuse to provide the customer data to tier-1 ones because they are competitors with interest conflict.
+Some commercial institutions even give up providing CBDC-related services.

-To safeguard non-privileged institutions from data monopoly, we propose several operating models: \begin{enumerate} \item Use dynamic virtual addresses to keep the identities of participants secret from privileged institutions; \item Set up an independent operating organization that has no conflict of interest; \end{enumerate}
+To safeguard tier-1.5 institutions from data monopoly, we propose two operating architectures: \begin{enumerate} \item Use dynamic virtual addresses to keep the identities of participants secret from tier-1 institutions; \item Use an independently operating organization that has no conflict of interest; \end{enumerate}

-For option one (figure \ref{fig:Operating Model Option one}), non-privileged institutions would create virtual addresses for their customers in the ledger of privileged ones who would not know identity information.
-Note that privacy includes identity and transaction information.
-Virtual addresses ensure that privileged institutions do not know the payee and payer of each transaction.
-In this model, non-privileged institutions would provide a mapping table between virtual addresses and real identities to regulators.
-Only regulators and non-privileged institutions can know the mapping relation of virtual addresses to real identities.
-One benefit of this option is that non-privileged institutions only need to inform the central bank of the identity mapping relationship, then the central bank could get all transaction information by combining identity mapping and ledger transaction information.
+Figure \ref{fig:Operating Model Option one} shows tier-1.5 institutions create virtual addresses for their customers in the tier-1 ledger.
+Privacy includes identity and transaction information.
+Virtual addresses ensure that tier-1 institutions have no access to the identity information of the payee and payer.
+Tier-1.5 institutions provide regulators with a mapping table between virtual addresses and real identities.
+Only regulators and tier-1.5 institutions can know the mapping relation of virtual addresses to real identities.
+Tier-1.5 institutions only need to inform the central bank of the identity information.
+Then the central bank could get transaction information from tier-1 institutions by combining identity mapping and ledger transaction information.

-However, privileged institutions can infer virtual addresses by analyzing token flow even though they only know transaction information.
-To further protect the business secrecy of non-privileged institutions, we can make virtual addresses dynamic, which means new virtual addresses are created to collect changes in transactions.
-This technical solution can prevent privileged institutions from further accessing non-privileged institutions' critical customer data.
+However, tier-1 institutions can infer identity information by analyzing enough token flows and real-world events even though they only know transaction information.
+To further protect the business secrecy of tier-1.5 institutions, we can make virtual addresses dynamic that tier-1.5 institutions create new virtual addresses to collect changes in transactions.
+This technical solution can prevent tier-1 institutions from accessing tier-1.5 institutions' customer data further.

-For option two (figure \ref{fig:Operating Model Option Two}), the operating organization could be operated by a third-party institution to ensure no competition with other tier-one and tier-two.
-In this model, an operating organization could know the transaction data of other operating institutions without business secrecy issues.
-However, the business model of operating organizations needs to be further created to ensure its stable operation.
-For example, all participating institutions could invest and organize the operating organizations, protecting their interests and supporting rational CBDC operation.

-Both options can be applied in a CBDC system to ensure business secrecy and a fair market.
-CBDC designers can choose either of them based on their preference.